 Under Hamilton, the Seminoles have won at least 20 games in seven of the 12 years and have advanced to the postseason in nine of his 12 seasons at Florida State.

-Hamilton has earned three National Coach of the Year awards, two Atlantic Coach Conference Coach of the Year awards, two Big East Coach of the Year awards, led his teams to seven NCAA Tournament appearances and 16 postseason appearances, to the 2012 ACC Championship and to the 1978 National Championship (as an assistant coach at Kentucky).
+Hamilton has earned three National Coach of the Year awards, two Atlantic Coach Conference Coach of the Year award, two Big East Coach of the Year awards, led his teams to seven NCAA Tournament appearances and 17 postseason appearances, to the 2012 ACC Championship (as the head coach at Florida State) and to the 1978 National Championship (as an assistant coach at Kentucky).
 He is the only person to earn Coach of the Year honors in both the ACC and the Big East.

 Hamilton led the Seminoles to the first ACC basketball championship in school history in 2012 (a feat that was thought to be unthinkable before Hamilton's arrival in Tallahassee), is among the leaders in the ACC and the nation in recruiting and coaching NBA talent, has made appearing in the NCAA an expected part of the Seminoles' schedule each season and made the program one of the tougher teams to prepare for on a nightly basis.